 Elders are responsible for the spiritual leadership of God's people, but how can they fulfill their duties if there are no members?
 Teaching from Acts 20, Alistair Begg explains why the local church is vitally important and why membership matters.
 We must be careful not to neglect what the early Church took for granted: that every Christian would join with others in the membership of a local congregation, united in fellowship.

 In His mercy, God redeems all who come to Him for forgiveness.
-He does this not because of anything we have done, but because of what Christ did on the cross.
-Alistair Begg uses Paul’s entreaty from Romans 12 to challenge us to consider what it means to give our all to Jesus Christ.
-Conversion, connection with the local church, and commitment to sharing the Gospel are all parts of this call, challenging us to consider the question, “What will we choose?”
+He offers us this great gift not because of anything we have done, but because of what Christ accomplished on the cross.
+Beginning a series of studies on the Gospel’s transforming work, Alistair Begg looks to Paul’s opening entreaty in Romans 12 to discover what it means to respond to God’s extravagant grace by going “all in” for Christ.

 Being a member of God’s household is not defined by being in a building every Sunday.
 Everyone that is a part of this household has been adopted by God for His glory and purpose.
 There are many different qualities that mark each member of God’s family.
 Each of these qualities enable the church to fulfill its role in a loving, harmonious, and all-encompassing way.